These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 The Peter Principle3 is at play.
 The higher the promotion, the less competence in the new position.

-Part of that is deficient experience in the field.
+Part of that is a lack of experience in the field.
 Experience can be gained.
 But a lack of steadiness of mind or integrity of character is at base.
+These are what form the basis of a leader.

-In the case of the current U.S. President, his wish to distract and detract from the insinuations and seemingly hard data of his complicity with convicted sex offender Jeffrey Epstein, with wars against others and Americans themselves, is as obvious as day.
+In the case of the current U.S. President, his wish to distract and detract from the insinuations and hard data of his complicity with convicted sex offender Jeffrey Epstein is as obvious as day.

 Distraction techniques in this Administration and others are constant and ubiquitous.